WilliamBHarris/parrishtreeremoval/README.md

 03-17-26 : Updated the mobile layout, and connected all pages.
 Updated all the styles.
 Need to get the services map working correctly.

+03-18-26 : Created seperate files to make the site reusable for many businesses.
+Fixed display problems in the background.
+Optimized the site for all 100's on the Lighthouse test.